Chengcheng-Xiao/OF-4-vasp/README.md

 *2.Program does not automatically do a scf procedure with `ISMEAR=-5`, so the final energy could be different.

+*3.__To keep some axis fix during optmization, simply put in the perfered cell length and set steps to 1.__

-*3.Quadratic function are only applicable if lattice parameters do not differ much from the optimum one. **Use this at your own discretion.**
+*4.Quadratic function are only applicable if lattice parameters do not differ much from the optimum one. **Use this at your own discretion.**

 ### Example result: